wxwern/cs2103t-tp/docs/UserGuide.md

 * `sort --stale --descending`
 * `sort --none`

-Examples of invalid use of `edit --application` command:
+Examples of invalid use of `sort` command:
 * `sort` _No flag provided._
 * `sort --organization` _Invalid flag._
 * `sort --none --ascending` _Flags `--none` and `--ascending` both specified._

+### Reminding about deadlines: `remind`
+Reminds the user of upcoming deadlines for job applications.

+Format: `remind --earliest/--latest`

+Specifying `--earliest` will list the application deadlines in order of urgency, from earliest to latest.
+Specifying `--latest` will list the application deadlines in order of reverse urgency, from latest to earliest.

+Examples:
+* `remind --earliest`
+* `remind --latest`

 --------------------------------------------------------------------------------------------------------------------